 Are Great Horned Owls Only Found in the United States?

-Though the Great Horned Owl is the most common owl of the Americas, it can be found in North, Central, and South America from as far north as the high tundra of Alaska and Canada southward into Patagonia, located at the southern end of South America.
+Although the Great Horned Owl is the most common in the Americas, it can be found in North, Central, and South America, ranging from as far north as the high tundra of Alaska and Canada, southward into Patagonia, located at the southern end of South America.
 It is only absent from a few islands in the Pacific Northwest, the West Indies, and the lowland rainforests of South America and Amazonia.
-[Smith]
+[5]

 Where Do Great Horned Owls Live?

-The Great Horned Owl is extremely adaptable to many different habitats, from deep forests to deserts.
-Though they will make a home in any setting that provides suitable prey, they seem to prefer woody areas that are interspersed with fields and streams.
+The Great Horned Owl is a highly adaptable species, capable of thriving in a variety of habitats, from dense forests to arid deserts.
+This adaptability allows them to make a home in any setting that provides suitable prey, with a preference for woody areas interspersed with fields and streams.
 They choose nesting sites that are already present, such as a squirrel’s nest or a cave, as long as it is concealed.
-[PSU]
+[6]

 Hunting and Diet